-Since then many more contemplated the “magnificent desolation” of the landscape, as described by Buzz Aldrin, one of the comrades of Armstrong on the trip.
-In all the trips that happened, these adventurers have been leaving objects on the dusty surface to show their way, but the object of greatest value is undoubtedly the flag of the United States placed that summer of 1969, an achievement that Americans owe it to NASA.
+Since then, many more contemplated the “magnificent desolation” of the landscape, as described by Buzz Aldrin, one of their comrades of Armstrong on the trip.
+In all the trips that happened, these adventurers left objects on the dusty surface to show their way, but the object of greatest value is undoubtedly the flag of the United States placed that summer of 1969, an achievement that Americans owe to NASA.

 The space shuttle, the first recyclable ship

 Preparing each mission involves millions of dollars to build equipment that is only used once.
 President Richard Nixon was commissioned to announce the construction plan of a reusable spacecraft that was capable of reusing multiple missions.

 For being the first, NASA chose the most basic design of a ferry, with two solid rocket boosters connected to an orbital module and an external fuel tank, and named them Atlantis.